• Skip to primary navigation

 Can you put hyaluronic acid over tretinoin?

 Yes, in fact it is recommended that you apply hyaluronic acid over tretinoin as this ingredient complements the effects of tretinoin due to its ability to attract and retain moisture in the skin.
-Tretinoin can cause dryness and irritation, especially in the beginning, so adding hyaluronic acid into your skincare routine can help minimize these side effects.
+Tretinoin can cause dryness and irritation, especially in the beginning, so adding hyaluronic acid into your skincare routine can help ease these symptoms.

 Can I use vitamin C with tretinoin?